BrenoAqua/Float-Cards/README.md

 1. Enable scheduling in the config
 2. Select your target deck
 3. Set the interval
-4. Optionally enable auto-close after answering
+4. Optionally enable auto-close
+5. Set the number of answers before auto-closing

 ## Requirements